Billie Eilish’s Hair Make-Under Gets A Thumbs Up From Her Fans

 "Somebody dyed my hair, and they burnt half of it off," Eilish told TMZ .
 "Now, it looks like a mullet, that shit is not on purpose, though."
 She also took the opportunity to let fans know that she has zero plans of keeping it: "I'm growing that shit out."

-She may have colored the roots her natural color – or at least the easier to manage dark brunette – or the photo is just a trick of the light.
+She may have coloured the roots her natural colour – or at least the easier to manage dark brunette – or the photo is just a trick of the light.

 Eilish tagged the photo with Green Day frontman Billie Joe Armstrong and photographer Bradley Ogbonna.
 Based on that and her clothing, it appears the image is from the interview and photoshoot the two musicians did with Rolling Stone in October of 2019.
 Ogbanna shared some of the photos on his Instagram account, and in some Eilish’s hair appears to be mostly brunette – possibly due to the lighting in the photoshoot.